d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 :label:`subsec_normal_distribution_and_squared_loss`

-While you can already get your hands dirty using only the information above, in the following we can more formally motivate the square loss objective via assumptions about the distribution of noise.
+While you can already get your hands dirty using only the information above, in the following we can more formally motivate the squared loss objective via assumptions about the distribution of noise.

 Linear regression was invented by Gauss in 1795,